-In the Pre-Professional Program, Conservatory, and Men's programs, dancers gain the comprehensive classical training needed to enter careers in professional dance performance, be accepted to college level dance programs, and pursue a variety of career opportunities in dance-related fields.
+In the Pre-Professional, Conservatory, and Men's Programs, dancers gain the comprehensive classical training needed to enter careers in professional dance performance, be accepted to college level dance programs, and pursue a variety of career opportunities in dance-related fields.

 Dancers accepted attend classes up to five days per week, working toward mastery of the intermediate and advanced levels of our Vaganova-style ballet training syllabus.
 In addition to classical ballet, pointe, partnering and other core classes, a rotating schedule of supplementary classes shape a versatile, well-rounded dancer.
 A range of performance opportunities in professional productions help students develop their artistry.

 Our dedicated team of instructors are current or former professional dancers, bringing a wealth of experience to the classroom.
 Moreover, as we challenge each dancer to reach their fullest potential, their physical and emotional health is always a priority.

 Classes take place in Ballet 5:8's spacious 7,000 square foot building with four studios, ample mirrors and professional marley flooring.

 The year-round training program is attended by over 40 students from a range of Chicagoland communities and from across the nation.
 In addition to earning membership with Regional Dance America MidStates, students have regularly received admission and scholarships at prestigious Summer Intensive programs including at The Gelsey Kirkland Academy of Classical Ballet, Orlando Ballet, The Kirov School, the Joffrey Academy of Dance, Boston Ballet, Houston Ballet, Charlotte Ballet, and others.